ullahsamee/open-visual/README.md

 ## Prerequisites

 - Open WebUI `0.6.0` or newer
-- Administrator access to install Tools, Skills, and Functions
 - A model that can use custom tools
 - Native function calling enabled if you want the model to lazy-load the attached skill automatically